NJichev/flow-type/README.md

 # FlowType

-FlowType inspired by flow.js and laziness from writing `@spec`s in your code aims to simplify type annotation for your functions:
+## Add a way to define type specifications with another syntax.

+Reasons for this is the more coupled way it ties to the function.
+Somewhat inspired by flow.js but more to do with my laziness to write @spec before the function without the need to type the function specification twice.

+It looks something like this:

 ```
 defmodule Module do